-The following verbal communication events and activities are offered to 4-H members as a way to teach presentation and public speaking skill development.
+The following verbal communication events and activities are offered to 4-H members to teach presentation and public speaking skill development.
 They are often used in 4-H meetings, and a county 4-H youth development program may choose to offer these as competitive events.
 The demonstration, informative presentation, professional persuasive presentation and public speaking are competitive events at Indiana State Fair.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this speech or presentation and is to be documented as a reference.
+Most of the work to create this speech or presentation is to be the 4-H member's original work.